TwitchPlaysPokemon/pokerbg/README.md

 In addition to adding Pokémon Green, this build also makes the following changes:

 - POKé DOLLS can no longer be used to defeat [Ghost Marowak](https://glitchcity.wiki/Go_past_the_Marowak_ghost_without_a_Silph_Scope).
 - East shore tiles will no longer [generate encounters](https://glitchcity.wiki/Old_man_glitch).
+(Same behavior as Pokémon Yellow)
 - Forest tall-grass-with-flowers tiles will now correctly generate encounters.
 (Side-effect of the above change.)
 - Soft Reset button combination is removed.
 - The Safari Zone will now let you in if you don't have enough money, but with less than 30 SAFARI BALLs.
 (Same behavior as Pokémon Yellow)
+- The Safari Zone's initial step count is boosted from 500 to 750, allowing for more missteps while trying to find HM03 and the GOLD TEETH.
 - The Safari Zone will no longer let you leave [without quitting](https://glitchcity.wiki/Safari_Zone_exit_glitch) the Safari Game.
 Fainting will also end the Safari Game.
-- The Safari Zone's initial step count is boosted from 500 to 750, allowing for more missteps while trying to find HM03 and the GOLD TEETH.
+(Same fainting behavior as Pokémon Yellow)
 - Cycling Road's gate guards will no longer let you sneak by [without a BICYCLE](https://glitchcity.wiki/Go_on_Cycling_Road_without_a_Bicycle).
-- [Escaping a trainer encounter](https://glitchcity.wiki/Trainer_escape_glitch) no longer leaves the game in a broken state, whether through use of moves/items or by losing a wild encounter in sight of a trainer.
+- [Escaping a trainer encounter](https://glitchcity.wiki/Trainer_escape_glitch) no longer leaves the game in a broken state, whether through use of moves/items or by blacking out to a wild encounter in sight of a trainer.
 - Move swapping is no longer possible whle [transformed](https://glitchcity.wiki/Swapping_Transform_moves_glitch).
+(Same behavior as Pokémon Yellow)
 - The Bike Shop salesman no longer leaves [Instant Text Speed](https://glitchcity.wiki/Bike_Shop_instant_text_glitch) turned on.
+(Same behavior as Pokémon Yellow)

 To set up the repository, see [**INSTALL.md**](INSTALL.md).